 Electronic Submission: Michigan Tech is developing a policy for electronically submitted proposals.
-Details will be provided here.
+Details will be provided here once they are available.

 Proposals to Private Entities: Proposals to private entities have special requirements and typically require extensive negotiations.
 Commercial contracts may contain legal requirements not appropriate for universities.
 Sponsored Programs and Innovation & Industry Engagement staff are the Michigan Tech representatives responsible for negotiating terms and conditions on a sponsored agreement.

 Sponsored Programs is responsible for reviewing the contract to ensure that it conforms to university requirements.
 The review may include, but is not limited to consultation with the vice president for research, manager of risk management and insurance, the director of Innovation & Industry Engagement, or legal counsel.

 In addition, one of the University's standard agreements may apply.